OperationCode/front-end/CONTRIBUTING.md

 yarn storybook

 # Create a static bundle of our Storybook instance that can be easily deployed.
-yarn build-storybook
+yarn storybook:build

-# Create a static bundle of our main application that can be easily deployed.
+# Create a bundle of our main application that can be easily deployed by a server or as a static export.
 yarn build

+# Run build, but expose local instances of bundle visualizations to see what code we ship to users' browsers.
+yarn build:analyze

 # Check for linting errors.
 Used in the precommit hook and on every build to ensure that code meets our linting standards.
 yarn lint